 Is your problem or concern about your benefits or coverage?

-This includes problems about whether medical care or prescription drugs are covered or not, the way they are covered, and problems related to payment for medical care or prescription drugs.
+This includes problems about whether medical care (medical items, services and/ or Part B prescription drugs) are covered or not, the way they are covered, and problems related to payment for medical care.

 Yes.